pingcap/docs/tools/dm/shard-merge.md

 ![shard-ddl-example-2](../../media/shard-ddl-example-2.png)

-Because data comes from the same MySQL instance, all the data is obtained from the same binlog flow.
+Because data comes from the same MySQL instance, all the data is obtained from the same binlog stream.
 In this case, the time sequence is as follows:

 1. The Syncer unit in DM-worker receives the DML of `schema V1` from both sharded tables when the replication begins.
 2. At `t1`, the Syncer unit in DM-worker receives the DDL statements of `table_1`.